jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ### Horizontal scaling

 Load balancer sends traffic to a farm of servers.
-This is easier if your web server is stateless, that means we do not keep state of the conversation.
+This is easier if the web server is stateless, that means we do not keep state of the conversation.
 Any server can get request at any time.

-Serverless solution from AWS, Lambda, kinesis, athena

 ![](./images/classic-2-tier.png)

 A master database generally only supports write operations.
-A slave database gets copies of the data from the master database and only supports read operations.
+A slave database gets copies of the data from the master database and supports read operations.

-By replicating data across different locations, your website remains in operation even if a database is offline as you can access data stored in another database server.
+By replicating data across different locations, the website remains in operation even if a database is offline as it can access data stored in another database server.

-This is important to remember that user session needs to be kept, for example to avoid re-authenticate to a web server if the new request reaches another web server.
+This is important to remember that user session needs to be kept, for example to avoid re-authenticate if the new request reaches another web server.
 Stateful web tier is not encouraged for scalability.
 So stateless architecture is used, where HTTP requests from users can be sent to any web servers, which fetch state data from a shared data store.
 The shared data store could be a relational database, Memcached/Redis, NoSQL,...

 ## Failover

 See also [DR article](./DR.md) and [data replication blog.](../data/data-replication.md)

-To access transparently server on two different data center, we use geoDNS, which is a DNS service that allows domain names to be resolved to IP addresses based on the location of a user.
+To access transparently server on two different data centers, we use geoDNS, which is a DNS service that allows domain names to be resolved to IP addresses based on the location of a user.
 In the event of any significant data center outage, we direct all traffic to a healthy data center.

 Important challenges to consider are:

 * Traffic redirection: Effective tools are needed to direct traffic to the correct data center.
-* Data synchronization: Users from different regions could use different local databases or caches.
+* Data synchronization: Users from different regions could use different local database or cache.
 In failover cases, traffic might be routed to a data center where data is unavailable.

 ### Cold standby